matthewearl/matthewearl.github.io/_posts/2015-08-11-pluto-flyby.md

 If at the end of this procedure there are at least 4 stars in the hypothetical correspondence the hypothesis is accepted.
-A [Procrustes Analysis](https://en.wikipedia.org/wiki/Procrustes_analysis) is performed on the correspondences in order to calculate a best-fit translation/rotation so that the stars in the first image line up with the corresponding stars in the second image.
+A [Procrustes Analysis](https://en.wikipedia.org/wiki/Procrustes_analysis) is performed on the correspondences which calculates a best-fit translation/rotation so that the stars in the first image line up with the corresponding stars in the second image.

 If there are fewer than 4 stars, the procedure is restarted.
-The procedure is restarted up to 100,000 times after which the registration is deemed to have failed.
+If after 100,000 restarts no registration has been found the registration is failed.

 Here's the code for the above: